Fishing in Seattle:<br>2026 Calendar & Fishing Seasons

 June Fishing in Seattle

+June fishing in Seattle consists of both lingcod and salmon fishing, depending on the day.
+The first half of June poses a unique opportunity where we can chase both lingcod and salmon on the same day!
 The last half of June is full-swing salmon fishing as we get to chase king and coho salmon.
-We focus on light tackle fishing where you will feel the fish bite and fight!
-These early season salmon are great eating fish as they aren’t ready to spawn anytime soon.
-They are full of fat reserves and Omega-3s so not only are you going to have an awesome time on the water fishing, but you will also get to bring home some of the best-eating salmon of the year!
+We focus on light tackle fishing, where you will feel the fish bite and fight!
+These early-summer salmon are great eating fish as they aren’t ready to spawn anytime soon.
+They are full of fat reserves and Omega-3s, so not only are you going to have an awesome time on the water fishing, but you will also get to bring home some of the best-eating salmon of the year!

 July/August Fishing in Seattle